stakater/mto-docs/content/console/tenants.md

 ![YAML](../images/YamlView.png)

-- A YAML representation of the configuration can be previewed using the **Show YAML** button before creation.
+- A YAML representation of the configuration can be previewed as user clicks on the last navigation item in the sidebar creation or update.

 ## Update Tenant

 User can click on the edit button in the table under the action items to open the drawer with all the pre-populated tenant configurations.

 The update process follows a similar flow to the create process.
-However, the key difference is that the **tenant name** in **Step-1** cannot be edited or updated.
-All other steps and configurations remain the same, allowing users to modify access control, namespaces, and metadata as needed.
+However, the key difference is that the **tenant name** in **Tenant Overview** cannot be edited or updated.
+All other sections and configurations remain the same, allowing users to modify access control, namespaces, and metadata as needed.

 ## Delete Tenant